 A number of our processes include a variety of timed communications, meaning we will use multiple channels to share information on the same topic.
 Our messages always include a telephone number and address.

-When a planned power interruption is scheduled for your address, you may receive an automated email in addition to an automated telephone call or an automated Short Message Service (SMS).
+When a planned power interruption is scheduled for your address, you may receive an email and/or a text/SMS message.
+Automated telephone calls will continue for some customers.
 Our messages do not demand payment or offer a refund.
+Please do not reply to these notifications, replies are not monitored.

 Hydro Ottawa does not:

-- Send SMS/text messages or emails demanding payment or offering a refund.
+- Send text/SMS messages or emails demanding payment or offering a refund.

 - Request immediate payment by credit card or gift card to avoid disconnection.